ValeriuOlar/My-Bank/README.md

-My-Bank / Maven API / Java API for RESTful Webservices
+# My-Bank / Maven API / Java API for RESTful Webservices
-<p>API that abstracts and exposes the typical banking facilities that a bank teller would provide to a customer.
-Listed in the requirements section that consist of the following<p>
+    API that abstracts and exposes the typical banking facilities that a bank teller would provide to a customer.
+    Listed in the requirements section that consist of the following

-•	Create new accounts
+- [x] Create new accounts
-•	Make deposits/ credit
+- [x] Make deposits/ credit
-•	Withdraw money/debit
+- [x] Withdraw money/debit
-•	Transfer Money to other accounts or other people
+- [x] Transfer Money to other accounts or other people